gmarabout-zz/cascading.jruby/HACKING.md

 The `Cascading::Operations` module is mixed-in the `Cascading::Assembly` class to provide some shortcuts for common operations.

-The high level commands for creating new pipes are defined in cascading/helpers.rb.

 The file cascading/cascading.rb defines global helper methods for cascading like tap creation, fields creation, etc.